alexspigler/chaotic-attractors/README.md

 - Two operational modes: targeted generation and automated discovery
 - Production-quality codebase with 50+ unit tests and comprehensive documentation
 - High-performance vectorized computation with NumPy
-- Publication-ready visualizations with density-based coloring
+- Publication-ready visualizations with density-based color mapping
 - Extensible architecture for adding new dynamical systems

 ---